Towards Minimax Optimality of Model-based Robust Reinforcement Learning: An bound for -balls

 with probability at least $1-\delta$, where $C$ is an absolute constant.
 Finally, for $N_{\text {total }}=N|\mathcal{S}||\mathcal{A}|$ and $H=1/(1-\gamma)$, we get an overall complexity of \end{theorem}

 \begin{proof}

 Inequality (a) is due to Lemma~\ref{decomposition}.
 Inequality (b) comes from Lemma~\ref{upper hat}.
 Finally, inequality (c) comes from Lemma \ref{close_form} and inequality (d) from the form of $N$ in the theorem.
-Note that this proof holds for both $s$- and $sa$-rectangular assumptions. \end{proof}
+For $N\geq H^4SA$, the second term proportional to $1/N$ is very small compared to the asymptotic term in $1/\sqrt{N}$ for small $\epsilon$.
+Note that $S^{1/q}\norm{1_S}_q=\vert S\vert $ for $L_2$ norm for example.
+This proof holds for both $s$- and $sa$-rectangular assumptions. \end{proof}